In this guide, we’ll look at how to Zen your home.

 - Get rid of any clutter and go with minimal décor.

-- Introduce relaxing textures, such as soft carpets that make your feet feel good.
+- Introduce relaxing textures, such as soft carpets.

 - Use a lot of open space.

-- If any item at all makes you feel negative in your house or apartment, get rid of it
+- If any item in your house or apartment makes you feel negative, get rid of it

-- Any items showing or suggesting nature are probably a good thing (this could be actual pictures of natural scenes, or patterns such as cushions with leave patterns on them)
+- Any items showing or suggesting nature are a good thing.
+For instance, pictures of natural scenes, and patterns such as cushions with leave patterns on them.

-Just like your home-meditation studio, the home-yoga studio is a home Zen space where you can get into your flow by rocking your Sun Salutations.
-Of course, you can combine the two rooms and have a “Meditation And Yoga Room”.
+Just like your meditation studio, your yoga studio is a home Zen space where you can get into your flow by rocking your Sun Salutations.
+Of course, you can combine the two rooms and have a “Meditation and Yoga Room”.